bl831/bl831-web/index.md

 Beamline 8.3.1 is directed by James Holton.
 Additional hardware and software support are provided by George Meigs and Scott Classen.
 Scheduling and access is handled by Kathryn Burnett.
-The Participating Research Team includes UCSF, UC Berkeley, The University of California System, and Plexxikon Inc, and is headed by James Fraser and Robert Stroud.
+The Participating Research Team includes UCSF, UC Berkeley, and Relay Therapeutics, and is headed by James Fraser and Robert Stroud.

 ## Detector